How Local Search Penalties Affect Rankings

 “The first page of search results captures about 92% of all search traffic, making it crucial for businesses to maintain high rankings”.

-This dynamic is especially noticeable in highly competitive local markets, where businesses with clean SEO practices and quality content are quick to take advantage of the opportunity.
+This is especially true in competitive local markets.
+Businesses with clean SEO practices are always quick to take advantage of the opportunity when a competitor disappears from the results.

 sbb-itb-c74901f